bzreinhardt/bzreinhardt.github.io/ict-writeup/content/full_writeup.md/full_writeup.md

 Together we can *shift technology from impossible to inevitable*.

-## Acknowledgements ##
+## Gratitude ##

 Ideas don't spring out of a single brain, and this piece is no different.

 Many excellent people read and helped refine early drafts: Adam Marblestone, Jed McCaleb, Pamela Vagata, Andy Matuschak, Mark McGranaghan, José Luis Ricón, Cheryl Reinhardt, Sam Arbesman, Michael Nielsen, Nathan Ihara, Martin Permin, Luke Constable, Arnaud Schenk.

-We stand on the shoulders of too many giants to give them all credit, but to list a few who helped me grope through the idea maze: Marissa Weichman, Ilan Gur, Semon Rezchikov, Tim Hwang, Jeff Graham, Arathi Prabyankar, Patrick Collison, Malcolm Handley, Olivia Wang, Noah Tye, Rebecca Li, Steven Glinert, Keegan McNamara, Michael Filler, Matt Clifford, Adrienne Little, Peter Van Hardenberg, Josh Tobin, Cameron Kelly, Evan Myazono, Jeff Lipton, Lee Ricketson, Adit Swarup, Alexey Guzey, Sebastian Winther.
+We stand on the shoulders of too many giants to give them all credit, but to list a few who helped me grope through the idea maze: Marissa Weichman, Ilan Gur, Semon Rezchikov, Tim Hwang, Jeff Graham, Arathi Prabyankar, Patrick Collison, Malcolm Handley, Olivia Wang, Noah Tye, Rebecca Li, Steven Glinert, Keegan McNamara, Michael Filler, Matt Clifford, Adrienne Little, Peter Van Hardenberg, Josh Tobin, Cameron Kelly, Evan Myazono, Jeff Lipton, Lee Ricketson, Adit Swarup, Alexey Guzey, Sebastian Winther, Luke Durant, Rachel Zucker.

 The styling and interface of this website is mostly derived from Andy Matuschak and Michael Nielsen, "How can we develop transformative tools for thought?", <https://numinous.productions/ttft>, San Francisco (2019)

-This work was graciously sponsored by The Astera Institute.
+This work was graciously sponsored by [The Astera Institute](https://www.astera.org/).

 If you want to support PARPA with either your time or money, [please reach out](mailto:ben@benjaminreinhardt.com)!